IDU-CVLab/NST_for_Gen/README.md

  * In case of permission error for docker commands, run the command in the host terminal:
    >   $ newgrp docker

- * For giving a user full permissions on the generated files, run the following command in the host terminal:
+ * For giving a user full permissions to the generated files, run the following command in the host terminal:
    >   $ sudo chown -R $(id -u):$(id -g) assets/

 ## Running the codes